tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 * Open Government Working Group [8 Principles of Open Government Data](http://www.opengovdata.org/home/8principles)
 * Sunlight Foundation [Open Data Policy Guidelines](http://sunlightfoundation.com/opendataguidelines/)
 * Open Data Institute [Certificates](https://certificates.theodi.org/)

+For the one-minute presentation, show us the open data guidelines that you chose and explain the approaches you came up with.

+You'll probably have time to look at more than one guideline, but you probably won't have time to talk about more than two.
+If this is the case, choose one or two that you though were most interesting.